DevMobUFRJ/infoprovas_api/resources/docs/source/.compare.md

 Every route comes filtered either by a subject or a professors, using composite full URLs.
 This is done to avoid programming mistakes, requiring you to provide the course, exam, and subject or professor id in the same URL.
+Each ID will then be verified to have a real relationship, instead of just considering the exam id alone.
 <!-- START_e7a8e60c0317e4a59aa7fd6667d3e55e -->
 ## List exams by subject